monster-js/monster-js/docs/store/subscriptions.md

 ## Conclusion

-Subscriptions in the Weco JS Framework Store are a powerful feature that enables reactivity and automatic updates to your components.
+Subscriptions in the Monster JS Framework Store are a powerful feature that enables reactivity and automatic updates to your components.
 By subscribing to state and selector changes, you can:

 1. **React to state changes**: Automatically trigger updates when the store’s state or selectors change.
 2. **Keep your UI in sync**: Ensure that your UI always reflects the latest state without manual intervention.
 3. **Improve performance**: Limit re-renders to only when the relevant data has changed.

-Subscriptions are an essential part of building dynamic, responsive applications with the Weco JS Framework Store.
+Subscriptions are an essential part of building dynamic, responsive applications with the Monster JS Framework Store.